sharifX/reading-list/reading.md

 19. Credulity: A Cultural History of US Mesmerism by Emily Ogden; 2019/06/01
 20. A Little Lumpen Novelita by Roberto Bolañol; 2019/06/01
 21. Killing Commendatore by Haruki Murakami; 2020/01/07
+22. Every Day a Good Day: Fifteen Lessons I Learned about Happiness from Japanese Tea Culture by Noriko Morishita; 2020/01/08